Battle of Thiepval Ridge: German 1st Army

 Infantry Regiment 180 (IR 180) of the 26th Reserve Division held Thiepval with part of Reserve Infantry Regiment 77; Schwaben Redoubt and the old front line north-west to St Pierre Divion were held by Infantry Regiment 66.
 The support and reserve battalions were in Schwaben Riegel, Feste Grüne and Staufen Riegel.
 The digging of British assembly trenches was seen before the attack, alerting the defenders and the first two waves of British infantry were shot down.
-A tank appeared from Authuille Wood leading a third wave, which collected survivors of the first two and came close to the German position, just as IR 180 companies on the south and west sides of the Thiepval defences, were attacked from behind by British bombers moving west.
+A tank appeared from Authuille Wood leading a third wave, which collected survivors of the first two and came close to the German position, just as IR 180 companies, on the south and west sides of the Thiepval defences, were attacked from behind by British bombers moving west.
 Some British troops reached Bulgaren Weg (Bulgar Trench) behind Thiepval, where the support companies managed to stop the British moving further west.
 In 30 minutes the British had also reached Grüne-Feste and probed beyond Hessen Weg.
 At 6:30 p.m. a carrier pigeon arrived at the 26th Reserve Division headquarters, with a message that eighteen men were left in the I Battalion dug-out.
-The Thiepval garrison lost about 75 per cent casualties and the survivors rallied astride the Thiepval–Grandcourt road, from Hohen Weg and Bulgaren Weg to the Grüne-Feste.
+The Thiepval garrison suffered about 75 per cent casualties and the survivors rallied astride the Thiepval–Grandcourt road, from Hohen Weg and Bulgaren Weg to the Grüne-Feste.

 French operations

 Careful planning for the combined attack at Morval was necessary, due to the French Sixth Army advance diverging east and north-east.
-The new attack northwards to keep touch with the British, needed reinforcements of troops and artillery, which were taken from the Tenth Army further south.
+The new attack northwards, to keep touch with the British, needed reinforcements of troops and artillery, which were taken from the Tenth Army further south.
 Artillery and aircraft were brought from Verdun and XXXII Corps took over on the right of I Corps.
 The Sixth Army was to advance 3000 yd close to the line Moislains–Le Transloy.
 Foch intervened on 25 September, to ensure that I Corps and XXXII Corps attacked north to Sailly-Saillisel, with V Corps as right flank guard.
 The big attacks on the afternoons of 26 and 27 September took little ground in the face of very heavy German artillery fire.
 Fayolle concluded that an extensive artillery preparation would be needed before resuming the attack.